 - The annual tax is due by the 15th day of the 4th month of the taxable year, and is paid using Form 3522, Limited Liability Company Tax Voucher.

 - The LLC must pay a fee if the California total income is equal to or greater than $250,000.
 The LLC must estimate the fee it will owe for the year and make an estimated fee payment.
-See Estimated Payments below.
-Click the link on the last bullet for information on how total income is determined and the fee amounts.
+Refer to Estimated Payments below.
+Select the link on the last bullet for information on fee amounts and how total income is determined.

 - All LLCs treated as partnerships and disregarded entities must complete Schedule EO, Pass-Through Entity Ownership (568), to report any ownership interest in other partnerships or limited liability companies regardless of whether these entities are required to file a tax return in California, or are subject to California annual tax or LLC fee.